chrisgrieser/grappling-hook/README.md

 *This command is essentially an implementation of vim's `:buffer #`.*

 ### Status Bar Items
-*Grappling Hook* adds two status bar items:
-1. An icon indicating whether the current file is starred or not.
-If it is the last modified starred file, the icon gets an extra `!`suffix.
-2. The name of the alternate file that the `Switch to Alternate Note` command will switch to.
+*Grappling Hook* adds the name of the file that the `Switch to Alternate Note` command will switch to to the status bar.

 *Advanced Users:* the status bar items have been designed in a way that they can be customized with a [CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets).
 You can find the selectors in the plugin's [`styles.css` file](./styles.css).